selbekk/react-christmas/README.md

 # react.christmas next.js edition

 Starting to look like something.
-Deployed temporarily to [now.sh](https://react-christmas-yyhdtttitb.now.sh)).
+Deployed to [now.sh](https://react-christmas.now.sh) while I develop it - will be deployed to [react.christmas](https://react.christmas) soon!

 ## Development